CQCL/hugr-mlir/README.md

 * C++17 compiler and toolchain
 * A recent build of LLVM including MLIR
-* A python installation including libraries: TODO
+* A python installation including libraries: numpy pybind11 psutil pyyaml lit

 All dependencies are available through nix, to enter a shell with all dependencies available: